Tartsi/Fullstack-projekti/documentation/definition.md

 ## Success Criteria
 - Page loads quickly and functions without bugs
 - Visitors understand and trust the service concept
-- At least one call-to-action is visible and inviting
+- At least one call-to-action is visible and inviting in the hero section and later on, on the page
 - The layout and brand feel aligned with a modern tech service